Frequently asked questions about AppleCare Medical Group

 It is very important for you or someone in your family to call your doctor within 24 hours of any emergency room or urgent care center visit so that your doctor is informed of your condition and can plan for any follow-up care that you might need.
 Your doctor must be kept informed of all of your medical care including immunizations such as flu vaccines and any urgent care that you have received.

-You can call AppleCare Customer Service at 1-800-460-5051 Twenty-four hours per day/ 7 days per week.
+You can call AppleCare Customer Service at 1 (800) 460-5051, TTY 711, Monday – Friday, 8:00 am to 5:00 pm.
 We will help you make a decision regarding Urgent Care services and how to get immediate help from your health plan’s nurse advice line.
 Also by making at least annual check-up appointments and keeping your doctor informed of all your health care needs, your doctor can be more attentive to your overall health and continue to coordinate every part of your health care needs.